Benawi/Vet-clinic-database/README.md

 - [x] Creates a savepoint within a transaction
 - [x] Allows rolling back to a mid-transaction savepoint
 - [x] Basic aggregation queries like COUNT, AVG, MIN, MAX functions
-- [x] Conditional filtering WHERE clause to filter result setg ,group results by a column like animal type and apply aggregates per group
+- [x] Conditional filtering WHERE clause to filter result setg,group results by a column like animal type and apply aggregates per group
 - [x] `owners` table to store owner information
 - [x] `species` table to store animal species
 - [x] `animals` table to store animal data, with foreign keys linking to owners and species